 You can earn some NCEA credits by distance learning at Te Kura – The Correspondence School

-If you are 16 to 19 years old, you can learn a trade and study fees-free toward NCEA Level 2 at a polytechnic or academy.
+If you are 16 to 19 years old, you can learn a trade and study fees-free toward NCEA Level 2 at trades academies and some other education providers.

 Do a course or training without NCEA

 You can still study or do an apprenticeship without having NCEA credits.

 You don't need you to have NCEA credits for some apprenticeships.
 Check with the industry training provider.

 Bridging and foundation courses allow you to get credits so you can enter a university degree course, or apprenticeship training.

 - the qualifications you need for an occupation

 - credits to enter a university degree course or apprenticeship training.